Meet our fabulous team of experienced and passionate teachers!

 With a degree in Psychology and a career background in mass participation sports I had spent a great deal of time strategising on how to make sports and physical exercise accessible, habitual and fun for people.
 This passion for helping people to overcome barriers to healthy lifestyles is part of what drives me to create a great experience for our students at Yoga Ground.

-Yoga can be so uplifting and transformational and we all experience our own individual journeys; but it is also about the amazing connections we make and the group energy that is experienced in a class and from the community.
+Yoga can be so uplifting and transformational and we all experience our own individual journeys, but it is also about the amazing connections we make and the group energy that is experienced in a class community/environment.
 There is something so powerful and nurturing in being part of something bigger and sharing a love of yoga with each other.

-I have trained in Yin Yoga and Traditional Chinese Meridian theory as well as Qi Gong.
+I have trained in Yin Yoga and Traditional Chinese Meridian theory as well as Qi Gong and Reiki.
 The power of energy flow is something of a personal interest which I love to bring into my teaching!

 As a child Kyleigh shared an equal love of both stillness and movement.
 Just as happy to sit peacefully reading, simply daydreaming the day away, as adventuring in the native bush that was our backyard.